AMProduction-hub/boundlessandtimelesswiki/03.PlayerLog&Handouts/Mechanics/CLI/bestiary/monstrosity/ankheg.md

 "ac_class": "natural armor; 11 while prone"
 "hp": !!int "39"
 "hit_dice": "6d10 + 6"
+"modifier": !!int "0"
 "stats":
   - !!int "17"
   - !!int "11"
   - !!int "13"
   - !!int "1"
   - !!int "13"
   - !!int "6"
 "speed": "30 ft., burrow 10 ft."
 "senses": "darkvision 60 ft., tremorsense 60 ft., passive Perception 11" "languages": ""
 "cr": "2"
 "actions":
   - "desc": "Melee Weapon Attack: +5 to hit, reach 5 ft., one target.
 Hit: 10\
-    \ (2d6 + 3) slashing damage plus 3 (1d6) acid damage.
-If the target is a Large\
+      \ (2d6 + 3) slashing damage plus 3 (d6) acid damage.
+If the target is a\
-    \ or smaller creature, it is [grappled](03%20-%20Player%20Log%20&%20Handouts/Mechanics/CLI/rules/conditions.md#Grappled)\
+      \ Large or smaller creature, it is [grappled](03.PlayerLog&Handouts/Mechanics/CLI/rules/conditions.md#Grappled)\
       \ (escape DC 13).
-Until this grapple ends, the ankheg can bite only the [grappled](03%20-%20Player%20Log%20&%20Handouts/Mechanics/CLI/rules/conditions.md#Grappled)\
+Until this grapple ends, the ankheg can bite only the [grappled](03.PlayerLog&Handouts/Mechanics/CLI/rules/conditions.md#Grappled)\
       \ creature and has advantage on attack rolls to do so."
     "name": "Bite"
-- "desc": "The ankheg spits acid in a line that is 30 feet long and 5 feet wide, provided\
+  - "desc": "The ankheg spits acid in a line that is 30 feet long and 5 feet wide,\
-    \ that it has no creature [grappled](03%20-%20Player%20Log%20&%20Handouts/Mechanics/CLI/rules/conditions.md#Grappled).\
+      \ provided that it has no creature [grappled](03.PlayerLog&Handouts/Mechanics/CLI/rules/conditions.md#Grappled).\
       \ Each creature in that line must make a DC 13 Dexterity saving throw, taking\
       \ 10 (3d6) acid damage on a failed save, or half as much damage on a successful\
       \ one."
     "name": "Acid Spray (Recharge 6)"
 "source":
   - "MM"
+  - "PotA"
+  - "WDH"
+  - "GoS"
+  - "DIP"
   - "BGDIA"
+  - "JttRC"
+  - "KftGV"
-"image": "03%20-%20Player%20Log%20&%20Handouts/Mechanics/CLI/bestiary/monstrosity/token/ankheg.webp"
+"image": "03.PlayerLog&Handouts/Mechanics/CLI/bestiary/monstrosity/token/ankheg.webp"
 ```
 ^statblock